Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 3. Growth

 Lemon balm and mint are herbaceous plants but have different growth habits.
 Lemon balm is a bushy plant that grows upright and forms a compact, whole plant.
 It is known for its bright green leaves and delicate white to pale flowers.
-Lemon balm plants can grow to as much as 24 inches in height, whereas some other varieties of mint can grow from 6 inches to 3 feet in height and spread up to 3 feet.
-Mint is a spreading herb that grows and spreads rapidly and can become invasive if not contained.
+It prefers a sunny location with well-drained soil and grows quickly, but isn’t known to be invasive like mint.

 4. Uses

 Both are popular herbs with various uses in the culinary and medicinal worlds.
-Lemon balm is most commonly used to make tea, as its lemony flavor is refreshing and soothing.
+Lemon balm is most commonly used to make herbal tea, as its citrusy flavor is refreshing and soothing.
 However, it is also used in cooking and baking and in herbal remedies for its calming properties.
+In this post, you can find more than 20 ways to use lemon balm.
 Soothing lemon balm oil and balm moisturizes and promotes skin healing and may help with cold sores.
 Lemon balm tincture, on the other hand, helps to overcome emotional stress.

 5. Climate.